nikhil-anand-95/astro-insights/design.md

 - **Personalized Predictions**: Enhance AI prompts to include specific life areas (career, love, health)
 - **Astrological Events**: Integrate astronomical data for eclipses, retrogrades, and planetary transits
 - **Custom Insights**: Use existing personalization framework for specific user preferences

-**How would you implement user authentication?**

-User authentication can be added with minimal changes to the existing architecture:
-- **JWT Integration**: Add FastAPI JWT middleware for token-based authentication
-- **User Model**: Create user data models extending the existing DTO pattern
-- **Cache Enhancement**: Replace name-based caching with user ID-based caching for better security
-- **Database Layer**: Add user management database (currently the system is stateless)
-- **API Protection**: Secure endpoints using FastAPI dependency injection for authentication
-- **Session Management**: Implement user sessions while maintaining the stateless request processing

 **What analytics/metrics would be valuable?**